distray/Asteria/README.md

 # Copyright Information

 - *Registered under Trademark 2021 ScaleLabs, LLC*
-- */ Use is prohibited outside permission of ScaleLabs, LLC and it's respective Owners/*
+- */ Use is prohibited outside permission of ScaleLabs, LLC and it's respective Owners /*